linuxdeepin/deepin-manual/manual-assets/professional/deepin-editor/en_US/index.md

 ### Highlight Texts
 Text Editor supports highlighting different kinds of texts.

-Click the triangle symbol at the far right corner of the status bar at the bottom, and select the type of text you want to highlight.
+Click the arrow symbol at the far right corner of the status bar at the bottom, and select the type of text you want to highlight.
 The corresponding contents in the text will be highlighted automatically.

 ![highlight](jpg/highlight.png)